What can the census tell us about areas with low voter registration?

 We hope to improve the presentation of the data and provide more features after consultation with stakeholders.
 To share your feedback, please contact Dan Wilson Craw on [email protected].

-The data is accurate to the best of our knowledge and we will update it as and when we get access to more recent or better sources.
+As of 16 November 2023, the data is accurate to the best of our knowledge and we will update it as and when we get access to more recent or better sources.

 The UK Democracy Fund, a Joseph Rowntree Reform Trust initiative, funded the work set out on this page.
 The material presented here represents the views of the authors, not necessarily those of JRRT or other UK Democracy Fund contributors.